trychlos/pwix-roles/README.md

     In order to make sure that the application has had a chance to configure the package, this work is done on the server at startup time.

     Defaults to `true`.

+- `roles`

+    Define the known roles.

+    Defaults to an empty object.

 - `scopeLabelFn`